madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

 Jamstack is geared towards the early days of web development, when all web pages were static - pure HTML files sitting in a folder structure.
 In the past, you couldn't create dynamic websites, and design freedom left a lot to be desired.
 If you wanted to adjust something that referred to the other files, for example adding a new menu item, you had to adjust it manually in all files.
 However, these web pages, which made do with the bare essentials, were incredibly fast and secure.

-So today we just want to take advantage of the benefits of this classic technique.
+We want to take advantage of the benefits of this classic technique!

 In summary the customer has the following benefits: